NNBnh/bmap/README.md

 #### 🎮 Gaming standard

-These keymap are based on popular game genres keymaps with [ESDF mod](http://use-esdf.org) in mind (every keys are shift to the right 1 unit).
+These keymap are based on popular game genres keymaps with [ESDF mod](http://use-esdf.org) in mind (every keys are shift to the right 1 key).

 <p align="center"><img src="https://user-images.githubusercontent.com/43980777/165457965-958da757-4ec4-4491-89a8-d6924bc57c21.png"></p>